 - It’s packaged in plastic.

 ILIA is NOT the first better beauty brand to launch a liquid eye shadow that turns to a powder finish, but sometimes being the first to market isn’t the biggest priority (you can peek at what works and what doesn’t for others).
 What I love about these tints are the lack of creasing I get while wearing them, even all day.

-Other brands have a HIGH glitter factor in their colors, and ILIA’s is more shimmery, which makes them user friendly.
-Also, they’re an improvement from the line’s last fast-applying shadow, the cream eye shadow stick—that formula often came out in chunks, and left huge glitter pieces on skin even after a double-oil cleanse.
+Other brands have a HIGH glitter factor in their colors, and ILIA’s is more shimmery, which makes them user-friendly.
+Also, they’re an improvement from the line’s last fast-applying shadow, the cream eye shadow stick—that formula often came out in chunks, and left huge glitter pieces on the skin even after a double-oil cleanse.

 - Easy to apply.